This page is part of the Christ's College additional application support for prospective students applying from outside the UK.

 It is very important to understand that 18:00 UK time on 15 October is an absolute deadline.
 That means that we are not able to consider applications received after the deadline under any circumstances - not even if you were only a few seconds late or if you have a good reason for missing the deadline.

-This year all applicants to Cambridge have the same application deadline.
+Both International and UK applicants to Cambridge have the same application deadline.
 There is no separate international interview scheme with an earlier deadline.

-Advice and resources for international students
+Advice for international qualifications

 We recommend that you take time in the summer to work on your personal statement, which may need several drafts before you are ready to include it in your UCAS application.